Dayananda Saraswati

 There are undoubtedly many learned men among the followers of every religion.
 They should free themselves from prejudice, accept the universal truths – that is those truths that are to be found alike in all religions and are of universal application, reject all things in which the various religions differ and treat each other lovingly, it will be greatly to the advantage of the world.

 Dayanand Saraswati born Mool Shankar Tiwari (12 February 1824 – 30 October 1883), was a Hindu philosopher, social leader and founder of the Arya Samaj, a reform movement of Hinduism.
 His book Satyarth Prakash has remained one of the influential texts on the philosophy of the Vedas and clarifications of various ideas and duties of human beings.
-He was the first to give the call for Swaraj as "India for Indians" in 1876, a call later taken up by Lokmanya Tilak.
+He was the first to give the call for Swaraj as "India for Indians" in 1876.
+The word swaraj in the modern political sense, however, does not appear in his written communications.
 Denouncing the idolatry and ritualistic worship, he worked towards reviving Vedic religion.
-Subsequently, the philosopher and President of India, Sarvepalli Radhakrishnan, called him one of the "makers of Modern India", as did Sri Aurobindo.
+Subsequently, the philosopher and President of India, Sarvepalli Radhakrishnan, addressed him one of the "makers of Modern India", as did Sri Aurobindo.

 Those who were influenced by and followed Dayananda included Chaudhary Charan Singh, Madam Cama, Pandit Lekh Ram, Swami Shraddhanand, Shyamji Krishna Varma, Kishan Singh, Bhagat Singh, Vinayak Damodar Savarkar, Bhai Parmanand, Lala Hardayal, Madan Lal Dhingra, Ram Prasad Bismil, Mahadev Govind Ranade, Ashfaqullah Khan, Mahatma Hansraj, Lala Lajpat Rai, Yogmaya Neupane, Vallabhbhai Patel and others.

-He was a sannyasi (ascetic) from boyhood and a scholar.
+He was a sannyasi (ascetic) from childhood and a scholar.
 He believed in the infallible authority of the Vedas.
 Dayananda advocated the doctrines of karma and reincarnation.
 He emphasised the Vedic ideals of brahmacharya, including celibacy and devotion to God.

-Among Dayananda's contributions were his opposition to untouchability, promotion of the equal rights for women and his commentary on the Vedas from Vedic Sanskrit in Sanskrit as well as in Hindi.
+Among Dayananda's contributions were his opposition to untouchability, promotion of the equal rights for women, and commentary on the Vedas from Vedic Sanskrit in Sanskrit as well as in Hindi.